Key

 have a winter tourism

-season, with many of the
+season, with many

-airports closing to international
+to international flights

-flights and many tourist
+and many tourist towns

-towns becoming empty.
+becoming empty.

 Costs: